How to Market a Rental Property in a Digital World

 What makes a good rental listing description?▾

-An effective rental listing leads with the tenant's most important decision factors: location and commute context, number of bedrooms and baths, rent and deposit, and the most desirable features (recently updated kitchen, in-unit laundry, private yard).
-School district assignment matters significantly for family-targeted properties and should be prominently mentioned.
-Avoid generic language ("great home," "perfect for families") in favor of specific facts that help the reader self-select.
+An effective rental listing leads with the tenant's most important decision factors: location and commute context, number of bedrooms and baths, rent and deposit, and the most desirable features such as a recently updated kitchen, in-unit laundry, or private yard.
+School district assignment matters significantly for family-targeted properties.
+Avoid generic language like 'great home' or 'perfect for families' in favor of specific facts that help the reader self-select.

 You might also like